Chic African Culture Africa Factbook

 Bead working has a rich history among the Maasai women.
 The Maasai communicate their identity and position in Maasai society through body decorations and body painting.
 Maasai women wear elaborate ensembles of beaded clothing and adornment, including necklaces and ear ornaments.

 Marriage in traditional Maasai tribes is an arranged event.
-The elders arrange marriages and brides are married off for a dowry of cattle which is the measure of wealthy in Maasai society.
+The elders arrange marriages and brides are married off for a dowry of cattle which is the measure of wealth in Maasai society.

 Maasai Women photo by neate photos

-In traditional African jewelry bones are commonly used to make jewelry.
-Maasai cultures throughout Africa have passed down the process of bone carving from generation to generation with each elaborate beaded wedding collar or inkarewa using bone carving being a handmade work of art.
+In traditional African jewelry, bones are commonly used to make jewelry.
+Maasai cultures throughout Africa have passed down the process of bone carving from generation to generation with each elaborate beaded wedding collar or inkarewa using bone carving as a handmade art.

 The bride wears her marriage collar or inkarewa on her wedding day.
 The Maasai inkarewa is created with a sense of honor and fine artistry since the bridal collar is thought to be a reflection on the bride.
 Similarly, in the United States a brides wedding dress sets the tone for the entire wedding party.